-Example: Clinical placement hosts usually require students to have a criminal history check.
+Example: External organisations hosting students for work experience or internships may require students to have a criminal history check.
 This is a requirement of the placement host, not the University.
-The School may ask to sight the police certificate or DCSI clearance letter to confirm the student has fulfilled the requirement, but it is not necessary for Schools / Faculties to retain copies of the students' police certificates or clearance letters.
+The School may need to sight the police certificate or DCSI clearance letter to confirm the student has fulfilled the requirement, but the School should not retain a copy unless it is necessary.